nycdsa/campaign-field-dash/README.md

 If you need access to the template, please contact Nick or Dave Mahler.

+## Configuration Sheet

+The Configuration sheet is a crucial part of the script.
+It is used to store and retrieve various configuration parameters that the script uses to process the data.

+The Configuration sheet is expected to have the following structure:

+- The third column contains the names of the folders where the script will look for files to process.
+- The fourth column contains the names of the data sheets where the script will write the processed data.
+- The fifth column contains the header names that the script will use when processing the data.

+The script reads these values from either the third or fourth row of the Configuration sheet, depending on the name of the active sheet.
+If the active sheet's name is "Add Survey Data", the script reads the values from the third row.
+Otherwise, it reads the values from the fourth row.

+Please ensure that the Configuration sheet is properly set up with the correct values in these cells before running the script.

 ## Script Functionality

 The main function of the script is `processSheet`.
 This function processes a Google Spreadsheet sheet and performs several operations: